AIS0ciety/Intro-to-RL/README.md

 **Notes**: This folder has notes used by david silver during his course.
 We will also be following this.

-**Mine Notes**: I made them while I was studying the concepts of RL. you can refer them for pseudo codes and maths.
+**My Notes**: I made them while I was studying the concepts of RL. you can refer them for pseudo codes and maths.
 If you dont understand them just make an issue and I will answer the questions.

 **Blogs**: This list of blogs will be updated regularly .. ;)
 - https://blog.openai.com/evolution-strategies/